grittygrease/draft-sullivan-tls-implicit-ech/draft-sullivan-tls-implicit-ech.md

 --- abstract

-This document updates the TLS Encrypted ClientHello (ECH) specification [ECH-DRAFT] to support an implicit mode in ECH signaled by a new `implicit_ech` extension in `ECHConfigContents`.
+This document updates the TLS Encrypted ClientHello (ECH) specification
+{{!ECH-DRAFT=I-D.draft-ietf-tls-esni-23}} to support an implicit mode in ECH signaled by a new `implicit_ech` extension in `ECHConfigContents`.
 Clients that detect this extension override certain base ECH rules: